she has been gone Longer than she lived.

 (the book she started in the back of her journal before she died - and I finished at the 10th anniversary of her death).

 This is a great time to get your own copy - or buy some to share with friends.
 Especially those who are walking with someone in grief.
-It is only available at this special price through August 2021.
+My Amazon Affiliate link is below.

 Want to know more - read on!